Low back pain: Medications

 If initial management with non–medication based treatments is insufficient, medication may be recommended.
 As pain medications are only somewhat effective, expectations regarding their benefit may differ from reality, and this can lead to decreased satisfaction.

-The medication typically prescribed first are acetaminophen (paracetamol), NSAIDs (though not aspirin), or skeletal muscle relaxants and these are enough for most people.
-Benefits with NSAIDs is thought to be small, but is more effective than Acetaminophen (paracetamol), which may be no more effective than placebo at improving pain, quality of life, or function.
-For adults with both acute and chronic lower back pain, NSAIDs can also reduce disability.
+The medication typically prescribed first are paracetamol (acetaminophen), NSAIDs, or skeletal muscle relaxants and these are enough for most people.
+Benefits with NSAIDs is thought to be small, but is more effective than paracetamol, which may be no more effective than placebo at improving pain, quality of life, or function.
+For adults with both acute and chronic low back pain, NSAIDs can also reduce disability.
 NSAIDs however, carry a greater risk of side effects, including kidney failure, stomach ulcers and possibly heart problems, so it is used at the lowest effective dosage for the shortest possible time.
 NSAIDs are available in several different classes; there is no evidence to support the use of COX-2 inhibitors over any other class of NSAIDs with respect to benefits.
-With respect to safety naproxen may be best.
 Muscle relaxants may be minimally beneficial.
-Muscle relaxants and benzodiazepines are shown to have small benefits compared to placebo for pain relief for acute lower back pain, and a higher chance of improving physical function.
+Muscle relaxants and benzodiazepines are shown to have small benefits compared to placebo for pain relief for acute low back pain, and a higher chance of improving physical function.
 However they also come with an increased risk of adverse events.
 For chronic back pain, there may be a benefit in regards to use of benzodiazepines, with muscle relaxants in this context showing low-certainty evidence for no adverse reaction compared to placebo.

 Systemic corticosteriods are sometimes suggested for low back pain and may have a small benefit in the short-term for radicular low back pain, however, the benefit for non-radicular back pain and the optimal dose and length of treatment is unclear.

-As of 2022, the CDC has released a guideline for prescribed opioid use in the management of chronic pain.
-It states that opioid use is not the preferred treatment when managing chronic pain due to the excessive risks involved, including high risks of addiction, accidental overdose and death.
+Opioids are not recommended in acute or chronic low back pain.
+Opioids do not significantly reduce acute low back pain (except in acture traumatic injury such as fracture).
+Opioids do not reduce chronic chronic back pain.
+Opioid use in low back pain due are not recommended due to the excessive risks involved, including high risks of addiction, accidental overdose and death.